Sami21234/alzheimer-mri-classification/README.md

 # 🧠 Alzheimer's Disease Detection using Deep Learning (ResNet50)

-An AI-powered medical imaging system to detect Alzheimer's disease stages from brain MRI scans using a ResNet50 deep learning model trained on the OASIS dataset.
+An AI-powered medical imaging system to detect Alzheimer's disease stages from brain MRI scans using a ResNet50 deep learning model trained on the OASIS dataset, along with a Streamlit-based web interface for real-time predictions.

 ---